andresrondon/gf.smart-charging/README.md

-# GreenFlux Smart Charging API
+# Electric Vehicle Charge Station Management API
-**Assignment Version 14**

 ## Overview
+An example of a RESTful API done using ASP.net Core and Azure Cosmos.

-This API exposes a simplified smart charging domain.
+This API exposes a simplified EV charge station management domain.

 Domain Model: